Summary

 The Justice Department urges the Supreme Court to reject Trump’s push to pause the TikTok ban.
 In a legal filing on Friday, January 3, the department argued that the law effectively banning TikTok does not violate the First Amendment’s right to free speech.

-“TikTok’s scale and vulnerability to foreign adversary control, along with the vast amounts of sensitive data it collects, justify different treatment to address the government’s national security concerns,” the Court explained.
+“TikTok’s scale and susceptibility to foreign adversary control, together with the vast swaths of sensitive data the platform collects, justify differential treatment to address the government’s national security concerns,” the Court said in the opinion.

 TikTok is planning to shut down its U.S. operations on Sunday unless it receives a last-minute reprieve, according to sources familiar with the matter.
 TikTok CEO Shou Zi Chew will attend Trump’s inauguration on Monday, seated among other high-profile guests.
-TikTok has not immediately responded to a request for comment.
+TikTok did not immediately respond to a request for comment.

 If Biden does not formally invoke a 90-day delay, as permitted by the law, companies providing services to TikTok or hosting the app could face legal liability.
-It remains unclear whether TikTok’s business partners, such as Apple, Google, and Oracle, will continue their operations with the app before Trump is inaugurated.
+It remains unclear whether TikTok’s business partners including Apple, Google, and Oracle, will continue their operations with the app before Trump is inaugurated.
 This uncertainty leaves open the possibility of a TikTok shutdown on Sunday.

 Steven Mnuchin believes TikTok algorithm could be rebuilt if he buys it.